IraSkyx/people-rating/README.md

 # PeopleRating
 QR Code recognition on Hololens to identify people.
-Features a rating option.